 Who may participate in UIL and/or extra-curricular activities?
 Only students who receive on campus instruction will be allowed to participate in UIL and extra-curricular activities.

 What happens if the school shuts down?
-If there is a campus shut down, all students will be moved to virtual learning.
+If there is a campus shut down, all students will be moved to remote learning.

-If a student is quarantined at home due to COVID exposure, will the student be counted absent?
+If a student is quarantined at home due to COVID exposure or testing positive for COVID, will the student be counted absent?
 Students participating in on-campus learning who have to be quarantined at home due to exposure to COVID or testing positive for COVID will be switched to remote learning for the duration of the quarantine and allowed to return when the quarantine period has expired.
-Any student who tests positive for COVID must have a doctor’s release in order to return to on-campus learning.
-These students will not be required to wait until the announced dates for transition from remote to on-campus.
+Remote learning students are not counted absent if they are engaged with every class on every school day (see Remote Learning Student Expectations on the GISD website).

 What about drinking water?
 Water fountains will not be used.
 Students should bring their own water.
 There will be a supply of drinking water on each campus.